 • Land in Amman.

-• Walking city tour including Wild Jordan Center, gold souk, market, Al Husseini Mosque, Roman sites including Nyphaneum, amphitheater, Temple of Hercules, Hill of the Citadel, Jordan National Museum.
+• City tour including gold souk, market, Al Husseini Mosque, Roman sites including Nyphaneum, amphitheater, Temple of Hercules, Hill of the Citadel, Jordan National Museum.

 Overnights in Amman